Dengue Fever Testing

 - Low white blood cell count

-Testing is usually ordered within one to two weeks of the onset of symptoms to detect an acute infection.
+Molecular testing is ordered within one week of the onset of symptoms to detect an acute infection, while antibody testing may be ordered more than 4 days after symptoms appear.
 If antibody testing is performed, an additional blood sample may be collected after two weeks of symptoms to determine if the antibody level is rising.

 What does the test result mean?